oTree-org/oTree/README.md

     ]
 )
 ```

-After the field has been set, you can access the human-readable name like this:
+After the field has been set, you can access the human-readable name using [get_FOO_display](https://docs.djangoproject.com/en/1.8/ref/models/instances/#django.db.models.Model.get_FOO_display)
+method, like this:
 `self.get_year_in_school_display() # returns e.g. 'Sophomore'`

 If a field is optional, you can do: